Costumes and Consequences: Costumes and Their Consequences

 Posted 3/19/26 - by Thomas

 The Summer Evolution Festival 2023 summer party was supposed to be a celebration of joy, imagination, and the queer community.
-Under the theme “Queer Circus Cabaret,” guests arrived in creative costumes that reflected the community’s colorful diversity.
-But what began as a lively celebration turned into a heated political discussion due to an ill-considered costume choice—and taught us an important lesson about tolerance, sensitivity, and the power of symbols.
+Under the theme “Queer Circus Cabaret,” guests arrived in creative costumes that reflected the community’s vibrant diversity.
+But what began as a lively celebration turned into a heated political discussion due to a thoughtless choice of costume, resulting in hurt feelings, particularly among our BIPoC participants (Black, Indigenous, and People of Color).
+The evening taught us an important lesson about different experiences of discrimination, sensitivity, and the power of symbols.

 Costumes_1.jpg

-One guest had dressed up as a “sun-tanned Calabrian” and darkened his skin with brown makeup.
-Some of those present were quickly left in a state of shock.
-The exuberant mood took a turn when the costume was interpreted as blackfacing—a practice historically associated with racist stereotypes and the denigration of Black people.
+One guest had dressed up as a “sun-tanned Calabrian” and darkened his skin with dark brown makeup.
+Some of those present quickly went into shock.
+The exuberant mood took a sudden turn.
+The costume was interpreted as blackfacing—a practice historically associated with racist stereotypes and the denigration of Black people.

-Blackfacing dates back historically to the minstrel shows of the 18th and 19th centuries, in which white performers blackened their faces to mock Black people as naive, cheerfully singing (stupid) slaves—thereby reinforcing racist stereotypes that permeated far beyond the stage into everyday culture, film, and advertising.
+Blackface dates back historically to the minstrel shows of the 18th and 19th centuries, in which white performers blackened their faces to mock Black people as naive, stupid slaves—thereby reinforcing racist stereotypes that extended far beyond the stage into everyday culture, film, and advertising.

 _mg_1647.jpg

-The guest explained that his costume was not about blackfacing, but rather the portrayal of a dark-skinned Italian.
-Yet for many People of Color (PoC) among the guests, a line had been crossed.
-They felt attacked and demeaned.
-The party turned into a tense standoff where political correctness and personal feelings collided.
+The guest explained that his costume was not about blackfacing, but rather about portraying a dark-skinned Italian.
+Yet for some, a line had been crossed.
+Our BIPoC participants, in particular, felt attacked and demeaned.
+The party turned into a tense standoff in which experiences of discrimination, political contexts, and personal feelings collided.

 The festival team tried to smooth over the conflict but did not engage in a clarifying discussion so as not to interrupt the party.
-This was perceived by some as inappropriate—while the majority of guests simply continued celebrating.
-The next morning, Valentin gave a speech to clarify the historical and emotional significance of blackface.
+Some perceived this as inappropriate—while the majority of guests simply continued partying.
+The next morning, Valentin, in consultation with those affected, gave a speech to clarify the historical and emotional significance of blackfacing.
 The guest reiterated his intention, and the community began to reflect on the experience.

 _mg_1524.jpg

-This incident showed us how important it is to consider not only our own creativity at costume parties, but also the external impact and the feelings of others.
-Here are some points we want to keep in mind going forward:
+This incident has shown us how important it is, at costume parties—and in general when using stereotypes—to consider not only our own creativity but also the external impact and the feelings of others.
+Here are a few points we want to keep in mind going forward:

-Costumes are not only forms of personal expression, but can also send messages.
-It is important to be aware of how certain depictions might affect others—especially marginalized groups.
+Costumes are not only forms of personal expression but can also convey messages.
+It is important to be aware of how certain portrayals might affect others—especially marginalized groups.
+It is everyone’s responsibility to educate ourselves about the history of discrimination, particularly to ensure we do not repeat it.

 We strive for a community where everyone feels comfortable.
-This means taking others’ perspectives and feelings seriously and responding sensitively to potential hurt.
+This means taking others’ perspectives and feelings seriously and responding sensitively to potential hurt feelings.

 3 The Power of Intention—and Its Limits: